gohugoio/hugo/content/en/methods/resource/Colors.md

 $$contrast\ ratio = { L_1 + 0.05 \over L_2 + 0.05 }$$

-where $L_1$ is the relative luminance of the lighest color and $L_2$ is the relative luminance of the darkest color.
+where $L_1$ is the relative luminance of the lightest color and $L_2$ is the relative luminance of the darkest color.

 Calculate the contrast ratio to determine WCAG conformance: